-Anything that comes from a financial institution could potentially be used by an identity thief.
-Sure, you have to keep copies of bank and credit card statements for record-keeping purposes, but only for three years.
-Anything older than that you should shred.
-In addition, shred canceled checks, voided checks, and any online purchase orders that contain your bank account or billing information.
+An identity thief could potentially use anything that comes from a financial institution.
+Although you should keep copies of bank and credit card statements for record-keeping purposes, you only need to do so for one year.
+You should shred anything older than that, as well as canceled checks, voided checks, and any online purchase orders that contain your bank account or billing information.

-Your personal information is what identity thieves are after.
-Your date of birth and Social Security number are especially vulnerable, so make sure anything that has those numbers goes through the shredder.
-Other information to be wary of: your full name and address, home or work telephone numbers, or driver’s license number.
+Personal information is what identity thieves are after.
+Your date of birth and Social Security number are especially vulnerable.
+So shredding anything that contains that information is a good idea.
+Other information to be wary of is your full name, address, home or work telephone numbers, and driver’s license number.

-Don't put your identifying account information at risk.
-Account numbers, user names, and passwords are key pieces of information that identity thieves try to capture.
-You should shred any mail printed with this information, such as credit card statements, personal property and real property tax statements, or bills.
-This means you should also shred mail that contains information about your utility accounts, cell phone, and internet bills, as well as similar bills you might receive concerning other properties you own, such as rentals or vacation property.
+Identity thieves also try to capture account numbers, usernames, and passwords.
+You should shred any documents printed with this information, such as credit card statements, personal and real property tax statements, and bills.
+You should also shred mail that contains information about your utility accounts, cell phone, and internet bills.